 Figure 3.
 Characterisation of cis-regulatory units (CRUs).

-A) Boxplot shows the distributions of the number of PIRs per CRU in ESCs (n=9008) and NECs (n=9361).
+A) Boxplot shows the distributions of the number of PIRs per interacting promoter in ESCs (n=17955) and NECs (n=18146).
+Promoters with no detected PIRs are not shown (4121 in ESCs; 3930 in NECs).
 The number of interactions per promoter showed only a minor dependence on transcriptional activity and promoter chromatin state (Figure 3–figure supplement 1A,B).

 B) A schematic illustrating the concept of a CRU as a collection of all PIRs together with their associated promoter.
+Note that it cannot be ruled out that some PIRs may provide alternative rather than concurrent interactions

 C) Boxplot shows the distributions of CRU span in ESCs and NECs.
 We observed a moderate dependence between the span and the number of PIRs (Figure 3–figure supplement 1C).

 D) CRUs are preferentially contained within an individual TAD.
 Line graph shows the percentage of CRUs with different proportions of interactions that reside within an individual TAD (purple) and the summary statistics (mean and 95% confidence error bars) obtained for 1000 random samples, keeping the same CRU structure (grey).
 There is a significant tendency for CRUs to be contained entirely within a TAD (permutation test; * denotes p-value<0.001).
 In addition, fewer CRUs span entirely over a TAD boundary (permutation test; * denotes p-value<0.001).
 The 1000 random samples were generated by permutations of CRUs across all promoter fragments, retaining the same overall CRU structure.
 Error bars show 95% confidence intervals.
 Data shown are for ESCs (n=9008 CRUs); data for NECs are shown in Figure 3–figure supplement 1D.
 We found that CRUs crossing TAD and IN boundaries generally contained a higher number of PIRs (Figure 3–figure supplement 1F,G).